 What is Counter Urbanisation?

 Counter urbanisation is said to occur when an urban area starts losing its population or when there is decrease in the population of an urban area.
 In other words when population loss of urban core exceeds the population gain of the ring of agglomeration resulting in loss in overall population then counter urbanisation is said to take place.
 Whereas Urban growth or urbanisation refers to the growth in urban population in an area over the period of time.
+There are many factors when the natural urban population growth in an area might reduce temporarily or keep on declining for a long time.
+Prolonged decline in the population in an urban area is a matter of concern for municipalities and concerned authorities.

 Some of the factors for counter urbanisation are –

-(ii) Availability of land for new industries
+- Availability of land for new industries

-(iii) Transportation and communication facilities in rural areas.
+- Transportation and communication facilities in rural areas.

 Counter urbanisation was first described in the book Suburban Nation: The Rise of Sprawl and the Decline of the American Dream by Andres Duany, Jeff Speck, and Mike Lydon.